 The university employs a variety of methods to notify the campus community of dangerous situations and major interruptions in campus operations.
-The goal is to inform a community, not every individual by every means available.
-The campus community is asked to spread UT Alerts to others and take protective action for your safety.
+The goal is to inform the campus community, not every individual by every means available.
+Students, faculty, and staff are asked to spread UT Alerts to others and take protective action for your safety.

 For additional information, see the UT Alert frequently asked questions.